Navy Recruiting Command Throws First Pitch at Red Birds Game

-240618-N-TT671-1157 MEMPHIS (June 18, 2024) Rear Adm.
-James Waters, Commander, Navy Recruiting Command (CNRC), poses for a group photo during the Memphis Red Birds baseball game.
+240618-N-TT671-1164 MEMPHIS (June 18, 2024) Rear Adm.
+James Waters, Commander, Navy Recruiting Command (CNRC), throws the first pitch at a Memphis Red Birds baseball game.
 CNRC staff participates in the Memphis Red Birds baseball game opening at Autozone Park.
 (U.S. Navy Photo by Mass Communication Specialist 2nd Class Michael Porterfield)

 |Date Taken: